 The reset input attempts to send the recloser from Lockout to Reset without counting the reset time.
 It will take the recloser out of lockout if the breaker is closed (as indicated by the "b" switch status) but will be ignored and keep the recloser in lockout if the breaker is open.

-If this feature is to be used, then one of the contact converters must be programmed to accept the reset input.
+To use this feature, one of the contact converters must be programmed to accept the reset input.